Liberals to extend Iraq mission until battle for Mosul ends

 That will require different training and support from the international community, which to this point has been largely focused on helping Iraqi and Kurdish forces fight ISIL as a regular military force.

+There are also concerns about Iraq’s political future, with several potential conflicts bubbling just beneath the surface as the threat posed by ISIL appears to be receding.

+Those include competing territorial claims between the Kurds in northern Iraq and the central government in Baghdad, and long-standing divisions between the country’s Sunni and Shia populations.

-Defence Minister Harjit Sajjan alluded to this situation on Tuesday when asked about the future of Canada’s mission in Iraq.
+Defence Minister Harjit Sajjan alluded to the situation on Tuesday when asked about the future of Canada’s mission in Iraq.

 “What we’re doing now is making sure that we’re talking to our coalition partners, looking at the situation on the ground,” he said.